aaron-grau/curic/nontech-readings/redux.md

 Here is a list of terms you might hear when discussing Redux along with definitions and sample uses.

 * **State**

-  "_Redux is a state manager._"
+  Ex: "_Redux is a state manager._"
   The _state_ of a program means all the information stored by that program at a particular point in time.
   It is generally used to refer to the data stored by the program at a particular instance in time, as opposed to the logic of the program, which doesn't change over time.
   The job of redux is to store the state of your app and make it available to entire app.

 * **Store**

-  "_Redux stores state in a single store._"
+  Ex: "_Redux stores state in a single store._"

-  The Redux store is a single plain javascript object.
+  The Redux store is a single plain JavaScript object.
 Any state you want Redux to handle goes in that object.

 * **Action**

-  "_The redux store is updated by dispatching actions._"
+  Ex: "_The redux store is updated by dispatching actions._"

-  An action is a plain javascript object.
+  An action is a plain JavaScript object.
 Actions contain information that can be used to update the store.
 They can be _dispatched_, i.e. sent to the store, in response to user actions or AJAX requests.

 * **Reducer**

-  "_Redux handles actions using reducers._"
+  Ex: "_Redux handles actions using reducers._"

   A reducer is a function that is called each time an action is dispatched.
 The reducer receives an action and the current state as arguments and returns an updated state.

 * **Pure function**

-  "_Redux reducers are pure functions._"
+  Ex: "_Redux reducers are pure functions._"

   A function is pure if its behavior depends only its arguments and it has no side effects.
 This means the function can't depend on the value of any variables that aren't passed to it as arguments, and it can't alter the state of the program.
 It simply takes in arguments and returns a value.

   Redux reducers are required to be pure functions of the action that was dispatched and the current state.
 This makes their behavior very predictable and allows their effects to potentially be reversed.

 * **Time traveling dev tools**

-  "_Redux has time traveling dev tools._"
+  Ex: "_Redux has time traveling dev tools._"

   Redux reducers are pure functions of the previous state and an action.
 This means that if one were to store a list of the previous states over time and the actions that had been dispatched, one could retroactively cancel an action and recalculate the state as if that action had never been dispatched.
   This is precisely the functionality that the Redux dev tools provide.
 You can look back through the history of the state and you can toggle past actions on and off and see a live recalculation of the state.
 This ability to revert to a previous state is what is meant by time travel.

 ## Alternative Frameworks